-In addition to the support and guidance provided by our office, be sure to consider to the following resources for additional research, funding, and presentation opportunities.
+In addition to the support and guidance provided by our office, be sure to consider to the following resources.

 Please visit the following pages for information on campus-specific grants and events, such as research exhibitions and fairs.